RuoyuGuo/ErcRetinex/README.md

 * 08/2025: We release pretrain models and evaluation code.
 We also provide the code to compute $\sigma$ (noise level esitmation) in ```noise_est.py```

+## Environment

+We use ```torch 1.12.1```.
+For other libraries, the latest versions should work fine.
+This code should be compatible with most versions.

 ## Pretrain models
 Please download pretrained weights and put them under ```/pretrain/```.